Why I Decided Against Growing An Agency and Being A Freelancer Instead

 Having a co-founder can be very beneficial, since both founders bring different skills into the company.
 Think of the great founder combinations at companies such as Apple or AirBnB.

 Trust is an important factor as well.
-If you mess something up, for example by disappointing a client, not only your reputation is destroyed but often also the one of your co-founder (or the other way around).
+If you mess something up, for example by disappointing a client, not only your reputation is destroyed but often also the one of your co-founder (and the other way around).

 Freedom as the main motivator for being a freelancer